makenai/node-uvc-control/README.md

 To debug the USB descriptors, open chrome://usb-internals in Chrome

 On Raspberry Pi, you need to run node as root in order to access USB devices.
+If you don't have access, you'll get a `LIBUSB_ERROR_IO` error on initialization.
 Alternatively, you can add a udev rule to grant access to the default user, as described in [this AskUbuntu answer](https://askubuntu.com/questions/978552/how-do-i-make-libusb-work-as-non-root).

 Pull requests and testers welcome!